merely-useful/py-rse/index.md

   data/jane_eyre.txt > results/jane_eyre.csv
 ```

-If we have to run `make` once for each result
+If we have to run `make` once for each result,
 we're right back where we started.
 However,
 we can add a rule to our Makefile to update all of our results at once.